 As we discussed, the SWATeam suggestion to maintain or reduce space from the previous baseline that was set would come at great sacrifice to many strategic initiatives and the overall academic mission of the University.
 The objective to come up with an environmental sustainable space stewardship program that holds the University accountable for the highest standards of space efficiency and having a review and approval process to control growth in a responsible manner would be in better alignment with our mission (in my opinion).
 The IVCB budget model will play a vital role in holding Units accountable for their space and will need to be monitored carefully to ensure it’s having the desired effect of promoting the efficient use of our resources.

-Transition to carbon-neutral energy sources by FY35.
+Transition to carbon-neutral energy sources by FY35 – this should say FY50.

 Eliminate net-GHG emissions from Abbott Power Plant by FY35.